joseterrera/markov-machine/readme.md

 To achieve this, first we will grab our original paragraph and break it down into a list that separates all our words.
 We call this list 'WORDS'.
 We go through each word on this list, and we ask ourselves a series of questions every time we have a new word until we finish with all the WORDS from the list:
-1. Have I encountered this word already? if YES, then do nothing for now, we already have.
-  if NO, then add this word to the object and attach a list to it.
+1. Have I encountered this word already? if YES, then do nothing for now. if NO, then add this word to the object and attach a list to it.
 The list will hold all the words that can follow this particular word, but initially it is empty.
 2. Has this word that I encountered have a word that follows it? if YES, then add that word to the list of words that can follow this word.